 - Adoption a suitable technical security standard to safeguard against hacking.

 - A mechanism to allow co-operation with auditors of any party using the blockchain.

 DasCoin CEO Michael Mathias commented: “The audit issues around multi-site, distributed data storage and processing, controlled by sophisticated cryptographic means, are complex.

 “We are pleased to share this final project report and hope you find it useful and inspiring.
 We intend for it to be an important contribution in an area that needs to be dealt with properly if the technology of Mutual Distributed Ledgers is to achieve its full potential.”

 The principal authors of the 37-page report were Professor Michael Mainelli, Executive Chairman, Z/Yen Group, and his colleague Matthew Leitch.

-DasCoin was represented at the symposium by CEO Michael Mathias and Matthew Rocksborough-Smith.
+DasCoin was represented at the symposium by CEO and founder Michael Mathias.
 Others in attendance included Bob McDowall of the Cardano Foundation, Osman Gucluturk, from the Centre for Technology, Ethics, Law and Society and Marek Grabowski, of the Financial Reporting Council.